-In addition to utilizing the FirstNet deployable fleet, many agencies have acquired their own communications equipment, such as Compact Rapid Deployables, Rapid Deployable Kits, Mobile Broadband Kits, and satelliteenabled systems.
+In addition to utilizing the FirstNet deployable fleet, many agencies have acquired their own communications equipment, such as Compact Rapid Deployables and Mini Compact Rapid Deployables, Rapid Deployable Kits, Mobile Broadband Kits, and satellite-enabled systems.
 These platforms can allow for quick, nimble deployment of FirstNet availability in the critical minutes and hours after an event or incident begins.
-Agencies now have the ability to extend the FirstNet network to remote, damaged, or even congested areas and provide secure fieldto-EOC communication, at their own direction and on their own timeline.
+Agencies now have the ability to extend the FirstNet network to remote, damaged, or even congested areas and provide secure field-to-EOC communication, at their own direction and on their own timeline.

 In addition, agencies can establish deployable kits that can be pre-staged for events or at incident command post locations.
-Devices that are as small as a backpack or large suitcase can be transported by person, ATV, snowmobile, or helicopter into remote areas or high terrain to provide responders with a temporary signal during search-and-rescue operations.
-Additionally, there are solutions for improving service inside a building, whether it is a permanent EOC or a temporary command post or staging area location.
+Devices that are as small as a backpack or large suitcase can be transported by person, ATV, snowmobile, or helicopter into remote areas or high terrain to provide responders with a temporary signal during search-andrescue operations.
+For EOCs and command posts, there are solutions such as the Cell Booster Pro for improving service inside a building, whether it is a permanent EOC or a temporary command post or staging area location.
 Finally, there are satellite communications solutions that enable both voice and data to be sent from very remote areas or in cases where network infrastructure is seriously damaged.